Nevada Family Arrested After Viral Racial Incident in Virginia City

 “It’s not going to be accepted anywhere,” he said.
 “He responded to me, ‘I have a hanging tree in my backyard for n like (you)’,” Johnson recalled.

-Johnson immediately began filming a video, which has seen over one million times on TikTok.
+Johnson immediately began filming a video, which has been seen over one million times on TikTok.
 The video starts with Johnson asking the man, subsequently identified as Gary Miller, to show him where the hanging tree is.

 Miller reacts by stating that the hanging tree is in Johnson’s backyard.